About

 tkneese.png

-I currently lead Data & Society Research Institute’s Algorithmic Impact Methods Lab.
+I direct Data & Society Research Institute’s new Climate, Technology, and Justice program.
+Previously, I led Data & Society’s Algorithmic Impact Methods Lab.
 For the next two years, I am the PI of a NSF ReDDDoT planning grant awarded to Data & Society, along with co-PIs Dr. Mar Hicks and Dr. Jess Reia at the University of Virginia, titled Assessing Environmental Impacts of AI Through Participatory Methods.

 My first book, Death Glitch: How Techno-Solutionism Fails Us in This Life and Beyond (Yale University Press, 2023) provides an ethnographic and historical account of the internet of death.
 Social media platforms were not originally designed for long-term use and intergenerational inheritance, but they have become sites for mourning and memorialization.
 I consider the temporal incompatibilities of startup culture— with its focus on real-time updates, fast-paced innovation, and short-term gains— and platforms' increasing intervention in the most profound aspects of human existence.